beshu-tech/readonlyrest-docs/kibana.md

 Now ROR for Kibana will **skip the login form entirely**, and will only require that all incoming requests must carry a `X-Forwarded-For` header containing the user's name.
 Based on this identity, ROR for Kibana will build an encrypted cookie and handle your session normally.

 ### Custom Logout link
-Normally, when a user presses the logout button in ROR for Kibana, it deletes the encrytped cookie that represents the users identity and the login form is shown.
+Normally, when a user presses the logout button in ROR for Kibana, it deletes the encrypted cookie that represents the users identity and the login form is shown.

 However, when the authentication is delegated to a proxy, the logout button needs to become a link to some URL capable to unregister the session a user initiated within the proxy.